Empoliam/Pottchi/README.md

 To run the default blastocyst simulation, execute as is.
 To run a custom simulation, use the name of the config file as the command line argument.
 There should be a matching pgm file to use as the initial condition.

-# Documentation Pending
+# Documentation
-You might be able to work out all the parameters from the included demos.
-Good luck.
+Check the wiki for documentation on how to set up a custom simulation.